 36 individual layers of 32mm MDF slices make up the internal horn structure (each with 2 pieces per layer…giving 72 separate pieces).

 For the first build, I carefully added the angled pieces that extend from behind the compression chamber.
 This was a tricky job,

 as the wood pieces expand on a very unusual angle.
-But as tricky as it was, he managed to do it and maybe earn himself one of the

 For subsequent builds, I have incorporated into the CAD plans a series